ziyixiaoo0/OECD_2022_Salaries/README.md

 # Looking for a New Opportunity as a Data Scientist

 Thank you for taking the time to review my project!
-I am currently seeking new opportunities as a data scientist and appreciate your interest in my work.
+I am a data scientist based in Toronto, Canada and appreciate your interest in my work.

 ## Project Overview